awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 ### Logging the document run<a name="state-manager-chef-logging"></a>

-When you run a Systems Manager document by using a State Manager association, you can configure the association to choose the output of the document run, and you can send the output to Amazon S3 or Amazon CloudWatch Logs \(CloudWatch Logs\)\.
+When you run a Systems Manager document \(SSM document\) by using a State Manager association, you can configure the association to choose the output of the document run, and you can send the output to Amazon S3 or Amazon CloudWatch Logs \(CloudWatch Logs\)\.
 To help ease troubleshooting when an association has finished running, verify that the association is configured to write command output to either an Amazon S3 bucket or CloudWatch Logs\.
 For more information, see [Creating associations](sysman-state-assoc.md)\.

 ## Use GitHub as a cookbook source<a name="state-manager-chef-github"></a>